UKHO/docs/quality-assurance/web-accessibility.md

 Read more about [publishing your accessibility statement](https://www.gov.uk/guidance/make-your-website-or-app-accessible-and-publish-an-accessibility-statement#publish-your-accessibility-statement).

 The gov.uk resource also have a [template accessibility statement](https://www.gov.uk/government/publications/sample-accessibility-statement/sample-accessibility-statement-for-a-fictional-public-sector-website) and there is also an [accessibility statement generator](https://www.w3.org/WAI/planning/statements/generator/#create) that can be used.

-## Recording testing evidence

-It is important to keep evidence of all the accessibility testing.
-This means at any point you have an understanding of how accessible your service is.
-It also means you know when you are ready for a full audit, it is unlikely you will find any major issues when doing so.